MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Generic String Type** - Returns if it is full reset of a notes_light_data reset

 - **LaunchPoint** - The point from where Reset is initiated.
-Possible values: Sign Out Button, Sign-out failure, Intune Triggered
+Possible values: Sign Out Button, Sign out failure, Intune Triggered

 - **Pass** - Indicates if the Reset was successful